cureos/aforge/README.md

 * Portable Class Libraries for base and imaging functionality functionality (Core, Math, Genetic, Fuzzy, MachineLearning, Neuro, Imaging, Imaging.Formats, Vision),
 * Portable Class Library *Shim.Drawing* to substitute .NET *System.Drawing* types not covered by PCL, and
-* Target specific *Shim.Drawing* libraries for .NET Framework 4.5 and higher, and Windows Phone Silverlight 8 and higher.
+* Target specific *Shim.Drawing* libraries for .NET Framework 4.5 and higher.

 The *Portable AForge.NET* class libraries depend on the PCL [Shim](https://github.com/cureos/shim) and/or *Shim.Drawing* assemblies.
-In applications however, the target specific (Windows Phone Silverlight or WPF)
+In applications however, the target specific
 *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

 Installation